keynslug/librocket/readme.md

 HTML5 and CSS3), and extends them with features suited towards real-time applications.
 Because of this, you don't have to learn a whole new proprietary technology like other libraries in this space.

+## New Features

+ - Extensible font providers: FreeType and BMFont alredy there. (great thanks go to @gogoprog and @crazyjul)
+ - Configurable 16-bit index type.

 ## Features

 - Cross platform architecture: Windows, Mac, Linux, iPhone, etc.